ihk-csail/ihk-csail.github.io/_pages/about.md

 My primary research interests include safe and aligned intelligence, agentic AI, computer vision, natural language processing, and graph theory and algorithms.
 Nonetheless, I remain open to exploring emerging areas of AI and related disciplines.

 Outside of academia, I love photography and travelling.
 Besides, I am a health conscious guy and an enthusiast of sports, particularly football, badminton, and chess.
-I also like discuss about theology and politics.
+I also like to discuss about theology and politics.
 Does my life sound like a mess?
-It really isn't actually.
+It isn't actually.
 Feel free to discuss any of the topics if we happen to cross paths!